Interspecific pregnancy: Overcoming rejection

 On the other hand, immune suppression with ciclosporin has shown no effect for this purpose.
 Pre-transfer immunization with antigens from the species providing the embryo has promoted more rapid and uniform failure of the interspecies pregnancy in mice, but increased survival in horse-donkey experiments.

 Embryo creation

 Embryos may be created by in vitro fertilization (IVF) with gametes from a male and female of the species to be reproduced.
 They may also be created by somatic cell nuclear transfer (SCNT) into an egg cell of another species, creating a cloned embryo that transferred into the uterus of yet another species.
 This technique was used for the experiment of panda fetuses in a cat mentioned in techniques for overcoming rejection.
 In this experiment, nuclei from cells taken from abdominal muscles of giant pandas were transferred to egg cells of rabbits and, in turn, transferred into the uterus of cat together with cat embryos.
 Concomitant use of SCNT and interspecific pregnancy has also been speculated to potentially recreate the mammoth species, for example by taking genetic material from mammoth specimens preserved in permafrost and transferring it into egg cells and subsequently the uterus of an elephant.

+Ethics concerning interspecific pregnancy

+Although there have been many examples of successful interspecific pregnancies, there are still many researchers who question if this is ethical.
+Experimenting on animals is already brings in questions about an animals welfare, adding pregnancy on top of that only complicates things further.
+For animal research to be considered as ethical, there cannot be any other options in terms of research (i.e. there is no easier form of research) and the data gathered will be so beneficial, the infringement of the animal’s wellbeing is worth it (a lesser of the two evils).
+Based on this framework, and the fact that this research has already taken place (as an ethics committee must agree the research reaches the criteria), this research is considered ethical.